redhataugust/VulnHub_Vagrant/README.md

 *Disclaimers:
   - I do not take credit for the creation of the original machines.
 The respective author of the exploitable machine will be given proper credit in the README of each machine.
   - Use these VMs at your own risk.
 If there are any concerns about malicious activities from any machine, I advise to create the internal network as described above.
-I, VulnHub, and the author of the vulnerable machines bear know responsibility for any damages or difficulties resulting from use of these resources.
+I, VulnHub, and the author of the vulnerable machines bear no responsibility for any damages or difficulties resulting from use of these resources.
 Use at your own risk.

 Have fun and learn a lot. :-D